sabifo4/mammals_dating/02_SeqBayes_S2/03_Generate_final_mammal_tree/README.md

 Here, you can find the final mammal Tree of Life after we grafted the different data subsets onto the backbone tree (i.e., combining the results from the first step of the sequential Bayesian dating approach with the those obtained during the second step).
+The scripts that we have used for that purpose can be found [here]().
+The tasks they perform are the following:

+   * [4705sp_node_ages.py](scripts/4705sp_node_ages.py): this script builds the 4,705-sp tree by grafting the subtrees onto the backbone tree.
+   * [72sp_subtree_fragt.py](scripts/): this script creates the additional teres with node ages from CI.

-An explanation for each file can be found below:
+An explanation for each output file can be found below:

   * [4705sp.tree](4705sp.tree): this is the final mammal timetree in NEXUS format.
 It includes the confidence intervals (CIs) for the estimated mean divergence times.